nsubordin81/educational-python-variants/README.md

 so that implementors of the language can have consensus on what is and is not part of the language.

 Some languages have gone the route of having a standards body actually maintain a standardization for their language.
-Two prominent standards organizations that perform this are ANSI and ISO.
+Some prominent standards organizations that perform this are ANSI, ISO, and IEEE.
 A (probably not comprehensive) list of languages that have been standardized by these orgs includes:<sup>8</sup>
 - Ada
 - APT (a numerical control language)